We add namespace and helper.

 echo '[PROJECT_NAME]';

-echo '[PROJECT_NAME]' . $test;
+echo '[PROJECT_NAME]' . $text;

 Test your Joomla module